Tubagua - Munoz and Cabarete Region

 Trip Code: DR0518

 Team Size: 20 (Team Status)

 Application Due Date: February 20, 2018

 Minimum Donation Amount: The minimum donation for this trip is not established.
 We should have it posted within this month.
 As of now, we are estimating it to be around $2,500.00

 Note: Applying for a team does not guarantee acceptance.
 All applicants will be notified of the status of their application in the estimated date notification.

-Project Helping Hands will be serving in the communities from Tubagua, Yassica, Haitian Batey,s of Munoz and Barrio for 5 years with this upcoming trip providing Health Education and health care services.
+Project Helping Hands will be serving in the communities from Tubagua, Yassica, Haitian Bateyes of Munoz and Barrio for our 6th year with this upcoming trip providing health education and health care services.

 The team will fly into Gregorio Luperon International Airport near Puerto Plata or Cibao International airport in Santiago and be met by our in country host.